Overview

 commissions than would otherwise be optimal in order to acquire research products and services.

-we may not be willing to pay the same commission to that broker-dealer.
+not be willing to pay the same commission to that broker-dealer.

 might have charged for effecting the same transaction.
 We would do this if we believe in good